JamesTwallin/BM_analysis/README.md

 # BM Analysis

-Use mininconda and the environment.yml file to create a conda environment with all the dependencies:
+Use miniconda and the environment.yml file to create a conda environment with all the dependencies:

 ```conda env create -f environment.yml```